Words to the Wise

 That an Oxymoron?

-In Tell It Slant:
+In the first edition of Tell It Slant:

 Writing and Shaping Creative Nonfiction, co-author Brenda